AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >[!CAUTION]
 >
 >The Relational Database Micro Kernel is under restricted support.
-Contact [Adobe Customer Care](https://helpx.adobe.com/marketing-cloud/contact-support.html) before using this type of Micro Kernel.
+Contact [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=General&support-tab=home#support) before using this type of Micro Kernel.

 ![chlimage_1-3](assets/chlimage_1-3a.png)

 ### Data Store {#data-store}

-When dealing with large number of binaries, it is recommended that an external data store be used instead of the default node stores in order to maximize performance.
-For example, if your project requires a large number of media assets, storing them under the File or Azure/S3 Data Store will make accessing them faster than storing them directly inside a MongoDB.
+When dealing with large number of binaries, it is recommended that you use an external data store instead of the default node stores to maximize performance.
+For example, if your project requires many media assets, storing them under the File or Azure/S3 Data Store makes accessing them faster than storing them directly inside a MongoDB.

 For further details on the available configuration options, see [Configuring Node and Data Stores](/help/sites-deploying/data-store-config.md).

 >[!NOTE]
 >
->Adobe recommends to choose the option of deploying AEM on Azure or Amazon Web Services (AWS) using Adobe Managed Services, where customers will benefit from a team who has the experience and the skills of deploying and operating AEM in these cloud computing environments.
-Please see our [additional documentation on Adobe Managed Services](https://www.adobe.com/marketing-cloud/enterprise-content-management/managed-services-cloud-platform.html?aemClk=t).
+>Adobe recommends that you choose the option of deploying AEM on Azure or Amazon Web Services (AWS) using Adobe Managed Services.
+Customers benefit from a team who has the experience and skills of deploying and operating AEM in these cloud computing environments.
+See [additional documentation on Adobe Managed Services](https://business.adobe.com/products/experience-manager/managed-services.html?aemClk=t).
 >
->For recommendations on how to deploy AEM on Azure or AWS, outside of Adobe Managed Services, we strongly recommend working directly with the cloud provider or one of our partners supporting the deployment of AEM in the cloud environment of your choice.
-The selected cloud provider or partner is responsible for the sizing specifications, design and implementation of the architecture they will support to meet your specific performance, load, scalability, and security requirements.
+>For recommendations on how to deploy AEM on Azure or AWS, outside of Adobe Managed Services, Adobe recommends working directly with the cloud provider.
+Or, work with one of Adobe's partners that support the deployment of AEM in the cloud environment of your choice.
+The selected cloud provider or partner is responsible for the sizing specifications, design, and implementation of the architecture they are supporting to meet your specific performance, load, scalability, and security requirements.
 >
->For additional details also see the [technical requirements](/help/sites-deploying/technical-requirements.md#supported-platforms) page.
+>>See also the [technical requirements](/help/sites-deploying/technical-requirements.md#supported-platforms) page.

 ### Search {#search-features}